stfc-sciml/sp-wnet-seg/README.md

 <img src="https://github.com/stfc-sciml/sp-wnet-seg/blob/main/readme-resources/video.gif" width="70%">

 The fist step is to select a few representative clips, such as the following four.
-Here we rescale the image size by 1/3 and applied a little unsharp masking.
+Here we rescale the image size by 1/3 and applied some unsharp masking.

 <img src="https://github.com/stfc-sciml/sp-wnet-seg/blob/main/readme-resources/input.png" width="70%">

 #### Step 2: Sample patches from each input image
-We train the autoencoder with smaller patches sampled from the original images and augmented (flipped or rotated).
+We train the autoencoder (a WNet) with smaller patches that are sampled from the original images and augmented (flipped or rotated).
 This can be done conveniently using the function `sample_patch_datasets()` from `src/utils.py`.
-For example, the following figure show patches sampled from one of the above input images;
+For example, the following figure show the patches sampled from one of the above input images.
-there patches are in four different sizes, each size with 8 mini-batches:
+They are in four different sizes, each size with 8 mini-batches:
 * 64x64, with 9 patches per mini-batch
 * 64x96, with 6 patches per mini-batch
 * 96x64, with 6 patches per mini-batch